Topics:

 Continuing Education

-Licensees are responsible for meeting all continuing education requirements and should review the rules carefully and frequently.
+Licensees are responsible for meeting all continuing education requirements and should review the rules regularly.
 Review the rules for detailed information about continuing education definitions, requirements, standards, criteria and other important specific to this profession.

 Back to top